 - a.
 Electro-mechanical actuators: optimization of joints; coupling; linear actuators; swivel; ball screws; - b.
 Hardware: platform attached to a piece of furniture, hubs and chain links between motion systems; motion code controller / decoder; LCD screen on theatrical seating products; - c.
-Software / methods: synchronization of motion code; use of existing sound signal encoding format to provide motion signal; distribution of the motion code to a number of motion platforms simultaneously; method of selling premium tickets for motion experience in movie theatres; method of optimizing the rendering of the motion experience (theatrical, industrial simulation, training, gaming).
+Software / methods: synchronization of motion code; use of existing sound signal encoding format to provide motion signal; distribution of the motion code to a number of motion platforms simultaneously; method of selling premium tickets for motion experience in movie theatres; method of optimizing the rendering of the motion experience (theatrical, simulation, training, gaming).

-The trade-marks D-BOX, MOVE THE WORLD, MOTION ARCHITECTS, LIVE THE ACTION, Synchro Cinema, HEMC and D-BOX Motion Code, whether in text or graphical form, are owned by D-BOX and in most cases are registered or in the process of being registered in Canada in most countries or territories in which these trade-marks are used.
+The trade-marks D-BOX, MOVE THE WORLD, MOTION ARCHITECTS, LIVE THE ACTION, Synchro Cinema, HEMC, D-BOX MOTION CODE, and HIGH-FIDELITY MOTION, whether in text or graphical form, are owned by the Corporation and in most cases are registered or in the process of being registered in Canada and in the countries or territories in which these trade-marks are used.